tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![Northwind is highlighted under Databases in SQL Server Metadata Explorer.](./media/ssma-sql-server-metadata-explorer-northwind.png "Verify the Northwind listing")

-14. In the Oracle Metadata Explorer, check the box next to NW, and make sure it is selected in the tree.
+14. In the Oracle Metadata Explorer, check the box next to NW, and make sure it is selected in the tree

     ![The NW schema is selected and highlighted in Oracle Metadata Explorer.](./media/ssma-oracle-metadata-explorer-nw-selected.png "Confirm the NW schema")

-15. In the SQL Server Metadata explorer, check the box next to Northwind.
+15. In the SQL Server Metadata explorer, check the box next to Northwind

     ![Northwind is selected and highlighted under Databases in SQL Server Metadata Explorer.](./media/ssma-sql-server-metadata-explorer-northwind-selected.png "Select Northwind")